julianrojas87/vienna-weather-forecast-kg-pipeline/README.md

 This tutorial walks you step by step through building a **provenance-aware, streaming RDF pipeline** using the language-agnostic framework **RDF-Connect**.

-The use case: Producing and publishing a queryable **knowledge graph** from Vienna's weather forecast data extracted from the **GeoSphere Austria JSON API**.
+The use case: Producing and publishing a queryable **knowledge graph** from Vienna's weather forecast data extracted from the **GeoSphere Austria API**.

 You will: